geosolutions-it/MapStore2/docs/user-guide/mapstore-toolbars.md

 Once a bookmark has been created, it is always possible to *Edit* it <img src="../img/button/edit-service-icon.jpg" class="ms-docbutton"/> or *Remove* it <img src="../img/button/delete-service-icon.jpg" class="ms-docbutton"/> from the list.

-## Options Bar
+## Side toolbar

-The *Options Bar* is an important tools bar, positioned on the right side of the map viewer, that allows the user to perform different operations and take a look at several information:
+The *Side Toolbar* is an important component, positioned on the right side of the map viewer, that provides to the user the access to different tools of MapStore.
+The following tools are the ones available by default:

 <img src="../img/menu-bar/options-menu.jpg" class="ms-docimage" style="max-width:300px;"/>